leonhard-s/auraxium/docs/usage/basic/getting-started.rst

 Overview
 ========

-Auraxium can interface with the Daybreak Game Company's `Census API`_ in one of two ways.
-The first is the object model, which wraps the API's REST interface and allows accessing specific pieces of data like character names or weapon statistics.
+Auraxium can interface with the Daybreak Game Company's `Census API`_ in one of three ways.
+The first is the object model, which wraps the API's REST interface and allows accessing and navigating between specific pieces of data like character names or weapon statistics.

-The other is the event stream, used to react to in-game events like continent locks or player deaths via a WebSocket connection.
+The :class:`auraxium.event.EventClient` sub class additionally supports the event streaming interface, used to react to in-game events like continent locks or player deaths in next to real-time via a WebSocket connection.

+Finally, the internal URL generator used to nevigate the object model can also be used on its own, allowing a high degree of customisation for the queries used.
+This lower-level access allows for optimisations not possible through the regular object-based REST interface.

 Object Model
 ------------